mr-tomr/bash-helpers/HashTypesHashCat.md

-If you are searching for a Hashcat ID, you can use the following
+If you are searching for a Hashcat ID, you can use the following to list all.
 `hashcat -h | grep '^[[:space:]]*[0-9]'`

+More often, grep for the hash type.

 | Hash Indicator       | Hash Type                                | Hashcat ID |
 |----------------------|------------------------------------------|------------|